smartcontractkit/chainlink/tools/gomod-local-update/README.md

 # gomod-local-update

-Updates required module versions in `go.mod` files to match the latest git SHA from a remote branch.
+Updates any module that is `replace`'d with a local path to have its required module version in `go.mod` to match the latest git SHA from a remote branch.

 ## Configuration